Security Analysis

 Security Concerns

-• RLS is NOT enabled by default - you must configure it
+• RLS is NOT enabled by default - tables are publicly accessible until you enable it

 Security Checklist for Supabase